Confidence Based Bidirectional Global Context Aware Training Framework for Neural Machine Translation: Experiments

 In our experiments, \textbf{CBBGCA} is the system under our proposed training framework, as described in Section~\ref{sec:two_stage_training}. \textbf{Multi-300k} denotes the baseline system that jointly optimizes the NMT model and CMLM by sharing their encoders throughout the whole 300k training steps, which is used to make comparison with conducting CBKD at the second training stage.
 For evaluation, in addition to the widely used BLEU \cite{DBLP:conf/acl/PapineniRWZ02}, we also adopt the Comet \cite{DBLP:conf/emnlp/ReiSFL20} which is recently a more welcomed metric.

 \paragraph{Results on WMT'14 En${\rightarrow}$De.} Table~\ref{tab:results_ende} lists several existing competitive NMT systems and ours.
-First, we can see that ``Multi-300k'' performs better than ``Transformer'' by $+0.58$ BLEU and $+0.0101$ Comet scores.
-Moreover, the BLEU and Comet scores of ``CBBGCA'' are respectively $+1.02$ and $+0.0226$ higher than ``Transformer'', verifying that CBKD at the second training stage brings further improvement.
+First, we can see that ``Multi-300k'' surpasses ``Transformer'' by +0.58 BLEU and +0.0101 Comet scores.
+Moreover, the BLEU and Comet scores of ``CBBGCA'' are respectively +1.02 and +0.0226 higher than ``Transformer'', verifying that CBKD at the second training stage brings further improvement.

 Next, our proposed framework outperforms most recent competitive models.
 Specifically, ``CBBGCA'' yields a better result than ``ABD-NMT'' \cite{DBLP:conf/aaai/ZhangSQLJW18} and ``FKD-NMT'' \cite{DBLP:journals/taslp/ZhangXSL19} that only provide the NMT model with unidirectional future contexts.
 This proves the power of incorporating target-side bidirectional global context into the NMT model.
 Note that ``ABD-NMT'' needs two-pass decoding, which first obtains reverse state sequence by a backward decoder and then uses the forward decoder to generate final translations.
-The only exception is ``SB-NMT'' \cite{DBLP:journals/tacl/ZhouZZ19} that designs elaborately cumstomized bidirectional decoding algorithms, which is actually not fairly comparable to ours because of its decoding manners and the involvement of synthetic training data.
-These results demonstrate the effectiveness of our proposed training framework.
+The only exception is ``SB-NMT'' \cite{DBLP:journals/tacl/ZhouZZ19} that designs elaborately cumstomized bidirectional decoding algorithms, which is actually not fairly comparable to ours because of its decoding manners and the involvement of synthetic training data.\footnote{The result of ``SB-NMT'' is the reported performance with checkpoint averaging technique from \cite{DBLP:journals/tacl/ZhouZZ19}.} These results demonstrate the effectiveness of our proposed training framework.

-\paragraph{Results on WMT'19 Zh${\rightarrow}$En and WMT'14 En${\rightarrow}$Fr.} From Table~\ref{tab:results_chen&enfr}, the ``Multi-300k'' preliminarily gains $+0.35$ and $+0.29$ BLEU scores over ``Transformer'' on Zh${\rightarrow}$En and En${\rightarrow}$Fr, respectively.
-Moreover, our ``CBBGCA'' further strongly outperforms ``Multi-300k'' and achieves a total of $+1.30$ and $+0.57$ BLEU score improvements over “Transformer” on the two datasets, respectively.
+\paragraph{Results on WMT'19 Zh${\rightarrow}$En and WMT'14 En${\rightarrow}$Fr.} From Table~\ref{tab:results_chen&enfr}, the ``Multi-300k'' preliminarily gains +0.35 and +0.29 BLEU scores over ``Transformer'' on Zh${\rightarrow}$En and En${\rightarrow}$Fr, respectively.
+Moreover, our ``CBBGCA'' further strongly outperforms ``Multi-300k'' and achieves a total of +1.30 and +0.57 BLEU score improvements over “Transformer” on the two datasets, respectively.
 In term of Comet, comparing different models, we can see similar results.
 Note that the sizes of WMT'19 Zh${\rightarrow}$En (20M) and WMT'14 En${\rightarrow}$Fr (36M) datasets are much larger than that of WMT'14 En${\rightarrow}$De (4.5M) dataset, demonstrating the effectiveness of our proposed framework on various language pairs.